Amin405/CYBERSPACE-OLYMPIC/README.md

 <img  alt="image" src="https://github.com/Amin405/CYBERSPACE-OLYMPIC/blob/main/Screenshot/Screenshot%202023-05-10%20124050.png">

-Blue Thrower is a 2D pixel game developed in Unity.
+Cyberspace Olympics is a 2D pixel game developed in Unity.
 The game's objective is to throw a blue character using the left mouse button and aim to reach the target.
 However, other characters are stationed between the blue character and the target.

 <img  alt="image" src="https://github.com/Amin405/CYBERSPACE-OLYMPIC/blob/main/Screenshot/Screenshot%202023-05-10%20124110.png">